 Being able to read one’s environment is a core leadership capability, also called situational intelligence.
 Those who don’t have it are slow off the mark.
 They miss opportunities and are soon by-passed when new appointments are made.

 Coaches play a key role in building situational intelligence.
 So much so, that I would argue it is impossible to coach leaders in isolation, without reference to the context they work in.
 Well it’s probably possible, but I believe it’s irresponsible.

-We want to know how leaders read their environment, what they pay attention to and what they minimise or ignore.
-We want to know what is likely to trigger a clash of ideologies or assumptions and how they adapt their style and messaging in order to bring others with them on the journey.
+Adopting a systemic perspective, GCI coaches want to know how leaders read their environment, what they pay attention to and what they minimise or ignore.
+We want to know what is likely to trigger a clash of ideologies or assumptions and how client’s adapt their style and messaging in order to bring others with them on the journey.

-As coaches our role is to help them build a rich picture of themselves within the system, their relationship to it, and their impact upon it.
+As coaches our role is to help our clients build a rich picture of themselves within the system, their relationship to it, and their impact upon it.

 Coaches, therefore, need insights into system dynamics.
-This empowers us to ask questions wide ranging enough to extend the client’s own enquiry.
+This empowers us to ask questions wide-ranging enough to extend the client’s own inquiry.

-Some useful questions to open up our client’s understanding of their systems are:
+Here are some useful questions to open up your client’s understanding of the systems they lead or work in:

 What are the founding stories and myths that shape the organisation’s identity?

 What does the formal structure of the organisation convey?
 How is it enacted?